Pull streams from Wowza Streaming Engine to Wowza CDN

 Pull-based workflow overview

-This guide provides information about creating a Fastly stream target for a pull-based CDN workflow that bypasses transcoding in Wowza Video.
+This guide provides information about creating a Wowza CDN stream target for a pull-based CDN workflow that bypasses transcoding in Wowza Video.
 These steps require configuring your firewall to allow proper traffic flow and security.
 After a successful setup, you should be able to use the Wowza Video edge network to deliver your live stream to viewers.
+Optionally, you can also use our Wowza Video Wowza Flowplayer for your users to view the stream and review analytics about the stream.

-You can also set up your connection to Wowza CDN on Fastly for a push-based workflow that eliminates the need to configure your firewall.
+You can also set up your connection to Wowza CDN for a push-based workflow that eliminates the need to configure your firewall.
 To configure your stream targets using a push connection, see:

 Before you start